gr4vy/gr4vy-php/README.md

 );
 ```

-You can now pass this token to your front end where it can be used to
+You can now pass this token to your frontend where it can be used to
 authenticate Gr4vy Embed.

 The `buyerId` and `buyerExternalIdentifier` fields can be used to allow the